 Can bed bugs survive in extreme temperatures?

-Bed bugs cannot survive in extreme temperatures below freezing or above 120°F. Heat treatments and freezing are effective ways to kill bed bugs, but it’s important to hire a professional exterminator to ensure the treatment is done correctly.
+Bed bugs cannot survive in extreme temperatures below freezing or above 120°F. Heat treatments and freezing are effective ways to eliminate them, but it’s important to hire a professional exterminator to ensure the treatment is done correctly.

 Can bed bugs transmit diseases to humans?